Pujols homers against team that cut him, Dodgers beat Angels

 Trea Turner, making his second start as the leadoff batter for the Dodgers since being acquired with Max Scherzer in a trade with Washington, scored twice.

 Pujols hit a two-run homer in the second inning, connecting as a pinch-hitter for Justin Turner, who exited with left groin discomfort.
+Turner will be out for a few days, according to Dave Roberts.

 Pujols admired the 418-foot drive for a bit, then had a jubilant celebration with teammates in the dugout.
 It was the third pinch-hit home run of Pujols’ career, the 14th home run of the season — nine in a Dodgers uniform — and 676th in his storied career.